cormullion/Karnak.jl/docs/src/examples.md

 {1375, 0} directed Int64 metagraph with Float64 weights defined by :weight (default weight 1.0)
 ```

-Assign names to the vertices:
+Assigning names to the vertices:

 ```julia
 for v in vertices(full_graph)